 Phoenix jerked up from the mire of his memories, and from the plate of burgers he had nearly planted his face into.
 Maya was currently staring at him with protuberant, black eyes, her mouth half-full of the aforementioned burgers, and the yet-to-be-mentioned french fries sitting on the side.
 "You still here, Nick?" she asked, leaning closer as if she were a physician examining a patient.
 "You kinda spaced out for a second there."

-The tall young man rubbed a hand up his face and through his spiky brown locks.
+The tall young man rubbed a hand up his face and through his spiky black locks.
 "I'm fine," he told her, giving his noggin a quick shake as if to confirm to himself he was, in fact, still awake.
 "Just...old memories, that's all."

 Maya groaned and rolled her eyes.
 "Geez Nick, pull it together!" she scolded him with all the stern authority she could muster, which was really not that much.
 "We're only two hours into the dance, and you're already halfway gone!"
 She motioned over to the ladder leaning against the far wall.
 "You almost tripped over that ladder, too."

 "That's a stepladder," Phoenix corrected her, old wounds throbbing as he glared hard at the offending object, almost daring it to "step" into his path once again.